This guide assumes you have already read/completed the previous tutorials.

 The alternative method of controlling a device machine is via the use of a .device_control tag.
 These usually take the form of button panels, with a prompt similar to Hold E to open the gate when you get near.
 Device controls and machines can be linked through the use of device groups, which allows one to control the position of the other remotely.
 It is very easy to set up.
 We will not be covering how to make your own device control in this tutorial, instead we shall make use of one of the many pre-existing controls found in Halo 3.
 If you happen to be testing your elevator on the map Last Resort (Zanzibar), you can skip steps 1 through 3 as the control is already present in the map.

-5. In the Properties Palette, set the type to house_gate_control.
-Move the control to anywhere you like.
+Properties Palette, set the type tohouse_gate_control.
+Move the control to anywhere you like. - Click the

-7. Click New Instance.
-Select the new instance on the right side of the window.
+New Instance.
+Select the new instance on the right side of the window. - In the

-8. In the Properties Palette, change the name to something recognisable.
-I will use elevator_group.
-Leave everything else default.
+Properties Palette, change thenameto something recognisable.
+I will useelevator_group.
+Leave everything else default. - Click the

 That's all for this tutorial!
 Now you know how to animate two types of tags, we will be looking at adding a collision model in the next tutorial, so that you can shoot the platform and have the projectiles collide with it.
 The next section is currently under construction.
 If you'd like, you can review your progress so far on the home page.